Uehwan/how-to-write-research-papers/README.md

 - Visualize (figures) & summarize (tables)
 - Present enough context & information
 - Don't let readers work hard
-  - be consise and clear
+  - Be consise and clear
-  - not too many equations or graphs or paragraphs
+  - Not too many equations or graphs or paragraphs
 - Check what readers might (want/not want) and (know/not know)

 ### Take Time